apache/pulsar/site2/docs/functions-quickstart.md

 This string was backwards but is now forwards
 ```

-You have created a brand new Pulsar function, deployed it in your Pulsar standalone cluster in [cluster mode](#run-a-pulsar-function-in-cluster-mode), and triggered the function.
+You have created a new Pulsar function, deployed it in your Pulsar standalone cluster in [cluster mode](#run-a-pulsar-function-in-cluster-mode), and triggered the function.

 ## Write and run a Go function
 Go function depends on `pulsar-client-go`.
 Make sure that you have built `pulsar-client-go` before using Go function.